jomarcardoso/design-system-model/README.md

 The steps of planning and development with progressive enhancement are:

 1. All stacks come together and plan the minimum of the component.
-2. Developers build as planned.
+2. Develop as planned.
-3. Revisit this component to improve it.
+3. Revisit this component to improve it when the technology limitation is overcome.